Bible translations into Arabic: Mozarabic

 The Bible texts produced by the Mozarabs which have survived to the present day are the translations of the Gospels, the Psalms and the Canons.
 It is assumed that the Bible was also translated in its entirety by the Christians of Al-Andalus.
 Most of the translations date to the twelfth century or later, although a few are as early as the tenth century.
-One of these manuscripts is still kept at the Qarawiyyin Library in Fez is a 12th-century Mozarab parchment containing the gospels of John.
+One of these manuscripts is still kept at the Qarawiyyin Library in Fez, Morocco.
+It is a 12th-century Mozarab parchment containing the gospels of John.
 Ishaq ibn Balask of Cordoba translated the gospels into Arabic in 946.
 Hafs ibn Albar made a translation of the Psalms in 889.

 Jewish

 In the 10th century AD Saadia Gaon wrote a Tafsir, an Arabic translation of the Torah and some other Biblical books with a commentary.
 These were written in Hebrew characters (Judaeo-Arabic).
 Much of the commentary is lost, but the translation of the Torah and several other books has survived intact, and even serves as part of the liturgy of Yemenite Jews, who read the Torah in the synagogue with each Hebrew verse translated twice: first to the Aramaic targum and then to Saadia's Tafsir.

 As the language of Saadia Gaon's translation became archaic and remote from common speech, most Jewish communities of the Arab world evolved their own translations of the Torah into their local dialects of Judaeo-Arabic.
-A traditional translation of this kind is known as a sharħ (plural shurūħ), from the Arabic word for "explanation".
+A traditional translation of this kind is known as a sharḥ (plural shurūḥ), from the Arabic word for "explanation".
 These translations were generally used for teaching purposes rather than in the synagogue, and many of them were printed in the late 19th and early 20th centuries.